Quick Answer: What Is Environmental Conservation?

 5. Excellent water quality

-There are many sources of water that are polluted with chemicals and other waste.
-Water is an essential resource for the planet because all life we know of on Earth depends on it — it is in our blood, we use it to grow crops, and it feeds our ecosystems.
+Water is an essential resource for the planet because all life we know of on Earth depends on it, it circulates through our blood, grows our crops, and sustains entire ecosystems.
+Chemicals and industrial waste have compromised many sources globally.
 According to UNICEF, over 2 billion people worldwide currently lack access to safely managed drinking water services.
-With proper environmental conservation we can make sure that our water is clean and contains no pollutants.
+Protecting watersheds and reducing runoff keeps that number from growing.

 6. Better air quality